 LC Facility - We have a letter of credit facility with Hancock Whitney Bank ("Whitney Bank") that provides for up to \$20.0 million of letters of credit ("LC Facility"), subject to our cash securitization of the letters of credit, with a maturity date of June 30, 2023.
 Commitment fees on the unused portion of the LC Facility are 0.4% per annum and interest on outstanding letters of credit is 1.5% per annum.
-At June 30, 2022, we had \$1.7 million of letters of credit outstanding under the LC Facility.
+At September 30, 2022, we had \$1.7 million of letters of credit outstanding under the LC Facility.
+See Note 6 for further discussion of our LC Facility.

 Surety Bonds - We issue surety bonds in the ordinary course of business to support our projects.
-At June 30, 2022, we had \$110.8 million of outstanding surety bonds, of which \$50.0 million relates to our MPSV projects that are subject to dispute and \$55.8 million relates primarily to our Active Retained Shipyard Contracts.
-It has been increasingly difficult to obtain additional bonding capacity and identify potential financing sources, due to, among other things, losses from our operations in recent years, including recent project charges attributable to our Shipyard Division operations.
-We can provide no assurances that necessary bonding capacity will be available to support our future bonding requirements.
+At September 30, 2022, we had \$121.1 million of outstanding surety bonds, of which \$50.0 million relates to our MPSV projects that are subject to dispute, \$55.8 million relates to our Active Retained Shipyard Contracts, and \$15.3 million relates to our Fabrication Division contracts and certain of our insurance coverages.
+It has been increasingly difficult to obtain additional bonding capacity and identify potential financing sources, due to, among other things, losses from our operations in recent years, including requirements.
 See Note 6 and "Mortgage Agreement and Restrictive Covenant Agreement" below for discussion of our entry into agreements with one of our Sureties relating to the Retained Shipyard Contracts and Note 7 for further discussion of our surety bonds and MPSV dispute.

-Insurance Finance Arrangement - During the second quarter 2022, we renewed our property and equipment insurance coverages, and in connection therewith, entered into a short-term premium finance arrangement totaling \$2.4 million, payable in ten equal monthly installments and accruing interest at a fixed rate of 4.3% per annum.
+Insurance Finance Arrangement - During the second quarter 2022, we renewed our property and equipment insurance coverages, and in connection therewith, entered into a short-term premium finance arrangement ("Insurance Finance Arrangement") totaling \$2.4 million, payable in ten equal monthly installments and accruing interest at a fixed rate of 4.3% per annum.
 We consider the transaction to be a non-cash financing activity, with the initial financed amount reflected within accrued expenses and other liabilities on our Balance Sheet, and a corresponding asset reflected within prepaid expenses and other assets on our Balance Sheet.
-We have reflected principal repayments of \$0.2 million for the six months ended June 30, 2022, as a financing activity on our Statement of Cash Flows, and at June 30, 2022, our remaining principal balance was \$2.2 million.
+We have reflected principal repayments of \$1.0 million for the nine months ended September 30, 2022, as a financing activity on our Statement of Cash Flows, and at September 30, 2022, our remaining principal balance was \$1.5 million.
+See Note 6 for further discussion of our Insurance Finance Arrangement.